-Students are not permitted to possess electronic devices such as tablets, handheld games, viewing or listening devices (iPods, DVD/CD players, radios, camcorders, cameras, etc.) or pagers unless prior permission has been obtained from the principal or teacher or pursuant to the district's Bring Your Own Device (BYOD) policy.
-(See Appendix: Bring Your Own Device policy) Without such permission, teachers will collect the items and turn them in to the principal's office.
+Students are not permitted to possess electronic devices such as tablets, handheld games, viewing or listening devices (iPods, DVD/CD players, radios, camcorders, cameras, etc.) or pagers unless prior written permission has been obtained from the principal .
+Without such permission, teachers will collect the items and turn them in to the principal's office.
 Students may carry cell phones and may use them during passing periods, but upon entering the classroom all phones must be out of sight and turned off or completely silenced.